-This data set consists of a single ASCII file containing average percent cover and standard deviation of percent cover of all species combined for each canopy layer.
+This data set consists of a single ASCII file containing counts of vegetation individuals by species at each site for canopy and subcanopy layers.

 A general description of data granularity as it applies to the IMS appears in the EOSDIS Glossary.